Cable Wrist Curl

 • Take an underhand grip.

-• Keep elbows close and still.
+• Keep the elbows close and still.

-• Curl wrists upward through flexion.
+• Curl the wrists upward through flexion.

-• Pause briefly at top squeeze.
+• Pause briefly at the top squeeze.

-• Lower wrists slowly to stretch.
+• Lower the wrists slowly to the stretch.

-• Repeat with strict wrist control.
+• Repeat with strict wrist-only control.

 Tips & Tricks

-• Use light to moderate resistance.
+• Use light to moderate resistance so the wrists can stay in charge.

-• Avoid elbow curling motion.
+• Avoid elbow curling motion; the forearms should do the work.

-• Keep wrists aligned.
+• Keep the wrists aligned with the forearms.

-• Control full range smoothly.
+• Control the full range smoothly, especially on the way down.

 Frequently Asked Questions